onecompiler/tutorials/c/control-statements/conditional-statements.md

-# If Family

-When ever you want to perform a set of operations based on a condition(s) If/If-Else/Nested ifs are used.
+When ever you want to perform a set of operations based on a condition(s) If / If-Else / Nested ifs are used.

-You can also use if-else for nested IFs and IF-ELSE-IF ladder when multiple conditions are to be performed on a single variable.
+You can also use if-else , nested IFs and IF-ELSE-IF ladder when multiple conditions are to be performed on a single variable.

 ## If